By: Shayne Prinsloo

 - A soft bump followed by slack

-Fix: go heavier (or shorten distance), and choose a lane with slightly softer near-bottom speed.
+Go heavier or shorten distance, and choose a lane with softer near-bottom speed.

-Fix: drop bead size 0.5mm, raise rod angle, or fish the seam edge rather than the middle of the tongue.
+Drop bead size 0.5mm, raise rod angle or fish the seam edge.

-Fix: fish closer, keep a slight sag to cushion, and set on earlier visual cues (don’t wait for the “big” pull).
+Fish closer, keep slight sag and set on earlier visual cues.

 - Heavier beads to punch down